yajuve/ng-input-password/README.md

 # ng-input-password
-Component for ionic 2 to use input type password with button show/hide a value of password
+Component for ionic 2 show/hide a value of password field

 1            |  2          |  3
 :-------------------------:|:-------------------------:|:-------------------------: